-Why do we need a new compensation system?
+Why do we use a strategic compensation system?

 A reliable and accurate evaluation system provides the opportunity to align teacher compensation with student learning and growth - our core mission.
 In order for the district to maximize its effectiveness, we must align our systems for evaluation, support, and compensation - along with other human capital management processes such as attracting new teachers.